Bayesian Nonparametric Causal Inference for Quantile Residual Life: An Application to Alzheimer's Disease: Causal Estimand and Identification Assumptions

-Because a closed-form inverse is generally unavailable, we solve \eqref{EDPMqrl.eq.causal.potential.4} numerically using a standard root-finding algorithm.
-For a continuous survival function, the numerical solution agrees with the formal definition of $Y_{\nu,\rho}^{z}$ in \eqref{EDPMqrl.eq.causal.potential.3}.
-The OSQC is then given by the difference between the identified residual-life quantiles under elevated and non-elevated baseline amyloid status.
+Because a closed-form inverse is generally unavailable, we solve \eqref{EDPMqrl.eq.causal.potential.5} numerically.
+When the residual-life survival function is continuous, this numerical solution is equivalent to the definition in \eqref{EDPMqrl.eq.causal.potential.3}.
+The PSQC is then obtained as the difference between the resulting exposure-specific QRLs.

-\section{Enriched Dirichlet process mixture model}
+\section{Enriched Dirichlet Process Mixture Model}

-As discussed in Section~\ref{EDPMqrl.causal}, identification of the causal estimands requires estimation of the conditional survival function $\mP[Y>y \mid Z=z,\bbX]$.
-To flexibly capture the dependence among the event time, baseline amyloid status and confounding covariates, we model the joint distribution of $(Y,Z,\bbX)$ using a BNP framework.
-Joint modeling is attractive in this setting because it supports coherent handling of missing baseline covariates and can stabilize estimation of $\mP[Y>y \mid Z=z,\bbX]$ by borrowing strength across similar covariate profiles.
+Estimation of the PSQC requires flexible characterization of the exposure-specific event-time distributions conditional on baseline covariates.
+In particular, computing the QRLs through~\eqref{EDPMqrl.eq.causal.potential.4} requires the conditional survival function $\mP[Y>y\mid Z=z,\bbX]$.
+We estimate this function by modeling the joint distribution of $(Y,Z,\bbX)$ within a BNP framework.
+The joint model accommodates complex associations among the event time, amyloid status, and baseline covariates while supporting posterior imputation of missing covariate values.

 Under right censoring, the event time $Y_{i}$ is not always observed.
 Instead, we observe $T_{i}=\min\{Y_{i},C_{i}\}$ together with the event indicator $D_{i}=I(Y_{i}\le C_{i})$.
-To connect the complete-data model for $(Y,Z,\bbX)$ to the observed data $(T_{i},D_{i},Z_{i},\bbX_{i})$, we treat the unobserved event times for censored individuals ($D_{i}=0$) as latent variables; see Section~\ref{EDPMqrl.supp.mcmc.data}.
-This leads naturally to a Bayesian data augmentation strategy in which an EDPMM is specified for the complete-data distribution of $(Y,Z,\bbX)$ \citep{wade2011enriched, wade2014improving}:
+For censored individuals with $D_{i}=0$, the event time is known only to satisfy $Y_{i}>T_{i}$.
+We therefore treat these unobserved event times as latent variables and update them subject to the observed censoring constraints; see Section~\ref{EDPMqrl.supp.mcmc.data}.
+This formulation connects the complete-data model for $(Y,Z,\bbX)$ to the observed right censored data $(T_{i},D_{i},Z_{i},\bbX_{i})$ through Bayesian data augmentation.
+We specify an EDPMM for the complete-data distribution of $(Y,Z,\bbX)$ \citep{wade2011enriched, wade2014improving}:

 where $\bbomega_{i} = \left( \omega_{i}^{z}, \bbomega_{i}^{\bbx} \right)$.
 The notation $\nG \sim \nedp \left( \alpha^{\bbtheta}, \alpha^{\bbomega}, \nG_{0} \right)$ means that $\nG^{\bbtheta} \sim \ndp \left( \alpha^{\bbtheta}, \nG_{0}^{\bbtheta} \right)$ and $\nG^{\bbomega \mid \bbtheta} \sim \ndp \left( \alpha^{\bbomega}, \nG_{0}^{\bbomega \mid \bbtheta} \right)$ with base measure $\nG_{0} = \nG_{0}^{\bbtheta} \times \nG_{0}^{\bbomega \mid \bbtheta}$.